justinyang333/Stock-Prediction-Project/README.md

 ### Supervised Learning Technique

 Our problem space necessitated the usage of a supervised, regression machine learning technique.
 This can be demonstrated by the manner with which we supply both the features and targets that we intend to create a viable mapping from the data to the prediction.
+In addition, we intend to create target values that exist on a continouos, numerical scale (stock price), which requires a regression task.

 ### Feature Engineering